o-jasper/alt_require.lua/readme.md

 * Magic moving code between client and server.
 However, clouds are bad.

-(Current)Limitations:
+#### (Current)Limitations:

-* Unless the function came from the server -as-is-, the client cannot send functions to the server.
+1. Unless the function came from the server -as-is-, the client cannot send functions to the server.

-* Tables that are sent are copied each time.
+2. Tables client-to-server are copied each time.

    Should be possible to clear out these tables and add a metatable as to en-server-side them.
 (Unclear *when* to do this)

+3. `getmetatable` of a simulacrum, returns the thing simulating the object, so `getmetatable`t itself won't be simulated.

+   Some implementations of classes, `obj.__index` might effectively do it.

+   Client-to-server are not sent with metatables currently.
+Barring (1) it could.

-* Unknowns..
+4. Unknowns..

-* It seems a little slow, though i see little reason why it should be.
+5. It seems a little slow, though i see little reason why it should be.
    (note: perhaps use other data-transmission stuff, note2: storebin might be slow, but not nearly slow enough to explain the low speed)

 Note: to run these tests, have `lua alt_require/test/server.lua` running.